GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Evoker.md

 **Breaker Send**
 Use this technique while you have a foe grappled as an action or reaction, spending atleast 2 ki to do so.
 This inflicts a ki attack against the foe.
 Additionally, the foe is knocked back a number of feet equal to the amount of ki spent on this technique + your [Body] score + your heroism, divided by that foe's [Body] bonus.
 The ki attack also gains a +1 bonus for the purpose of determining a critical hit for each ki point spent beyond 2.

+**Burning Assault**
+The user performs a Ki Blast or Ki Volley as normal, spending an additional point of ki.
+Each attack gains a +1 bonus for the purpose of inflicting a critical hit and will inflict the critical hit effect of a fire attack in addition to their traditional effect.

 **Burst Cannon**
 The user spends 2 ki to fire a ki blast against a foe, with its range doubled.
 On a successful attack, the foe is knocked back 1d2+1 yards.
 On a critical hit, the user may launch a standard ki blast against that foe as a reaction.
 Alternatively, they can use their reaction on a critical hit with the attack to use a technique which would normally be an action.